Version 0.29: This article may not be up to date for the latest stable release of Crawl.

 The good gods, being allies, have several features in common:

-- Strict codes of conduct to which followers must abide.
+- Codes of conduct to which followers must abide, including hatred for evil.

-- Several defensive and protective powers granted to their followers, requiring the training of Invocations.
+- Several defensive and protective powers granted to their followers, able to be trained with Invocations.

 - Good gods may intervene to save your life on an otherwise fatal blow.

 The good gods share a code of conduct.
 Common elements across all three are: